johnjansen/sidekiq-workflow/README.md

-# sidekiq-workflow
+# sidekiq-sideline

-`sidekiq-workflow` allows defining workflows (chains and groups of jobs) on top of Sidekiq.
+`sidekiq-sideline` allows defining workflows (chains and groups of jobs) on top of Sidekiq.

 It is intentionally modeled after the approach in `dramatiq-workflow`: